sankalp-rajeev/Smriti/docs/judge_evidence.md

 Do not claim clinical image diagnosis, referral decisions from image alone, real patient image support, or cloud OCR.

-Direct Gemma audio remains blocked; the vision path does not change the audio limitation.
+Gemma audio transcription validated as manual probe; audio fills an editable transcript only.
+The vision path is separate from audio.

 ## Not Claimed